exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 ssl-key=/etc/mysql/certs/server.key
 ```

 Also, we need to enable Exasol later to access the MySQL server.
-Since that will not be access from `localhost` you need to accept all interfaces.
+Since that access will not be from `localhost`, you need to accept all interfaces.

 Change the line for the bind address so that it looks as follows and is not commented out: